What is Sensory Processing Disorder (SPD)

 Sensory processing disorder can make everyday activities challenging and overwhelming.

-There are some common symptoms that individuals might recognise in children or adults:
+There are some common symptoms that people might recognise in children or adults:

 Remember, everyone with SPD is unique, and symptoms can vary from person to person.
-If you or someone you know experiences these symptoms, it’s essential to seek support and guidance from healthcare professionals or occupational therapists who specialise in sensory issues.
+If you or someone you know experiences these symptoms, seeking support and guidance from Leaf Complex Care’s occupational therapists who specialise in sensory issues is essential.

 Logo Faded 2